 About This Program

-The SPSP Summer Program for Undergraduate Research (SPUR) was created to provide an intensive summer internship in the methods of social and personality psychology for undergraduates from under-represented ethnic groups.
-Participating students conduct research and research-related activities full-time for 8 weeks.
+The SPSP Summer Program for Undergraduate Research (SPUR) was created to provide an intensive summer internship in the methods of social and personality psychology for undergraduates from underrepresented ethnic groups.
+Participating students conduct research and research-related activities full-time for 8 weeks with a participating mentor and lab.

 Students interested in pursuing certain types of research within social and personality psychology may be studying at an institution without the resources specific to that research area.
 For example, a student interested in social neuroscience may not have access to imaging or EEG facilities.
 Others might simply be interested in working with an expert on a particular topic.
 Students will receive a $3000 stipend to cover living expenses and up to $500 to cover travel to and from the summer research site.
 The host lab will receive $500 which may be used to offset costs for incidental expenses, graduate mentor stipend, etc.

-The under-representation of ethnic minorities in social psychology limits the range of voices represented within our science.
-This program is designed to provide an opportunity for such students to work in an active lab in an area they do not have access to.
+The underrepresentation of ethnic minorities in social psychology limits the range of voices represented within our science.
+This program is designed to provide access to research opportunities that will spark students’ love for research and encourage their interest in graduate study in personality and social psychology.

 How to Apply